What Does Travel Insurance Cover? Six Types of Coverage for Your Next Trip

 4. Cancel for any reason travel insurance

-Cancel for any reason (CFAR) travel insurance is basically an enhanced version of trip cancellation insurance.
-While trip cancellation insurance will reimburse you for nonrefundable bookings, it only does so for a select range of covered reasons.
-CFAR travel insurance allows you to cancel for just about any reason at all.
+Cancel for any reason (CFAR) travel insurance is basically an enhanced version of trip-cancellation insurance.
+While trip-cancellation insurance will reimburse you for nonrefundable bookings, it only does so for a select range of covered reasons.
+CFAR travel insurance allows you to cancel for almost any reason.

-• Foreseeable events that you knew about when you booked the trip, like a named storm or a planned airline strike.
+- Foreseeable events that you knew about when you booked the trip, such as a named storm or a planned airline strike.

-• Pre-existing medical conditions (which might otherwise be denied by a standard policy because they are foreseeable).
+- Pre-existing medical conditions (which might otherwise be denied by a standard policy because they're foreseeable).

 Do you need “cancel for any reason” travel insurance?

-This kind of unrestricted coverage is nice to have, but not strictly necessary unless there’s a high risk you might need to cancel a trip last minute.
-If that risk isn’t related to one of the covered reasons under a standard trip cancellation insurance policy, it might be worth upgrading to a cancel for any reason policy.
+This kind of unrestricted coverage is nice to have, but not strictly necessary unless there’s a high risk you might need to cancel a trip at the last minute.
+If that risk isn’t related to one of the covered reasons under a standard trip-cancellation insurance policy, it might be worth upgrading to a cancel for any reason policy.

 5. Annual travel insurance